Gunnthorian/starry-nights-widget/README.md

 ## Tip

 The background image doesnt need to be stars!
 It can be ghosts, or monsters, or even big letters that scream GO TO SLEEP!
-The way this works is the later it is at night the higher the images opacity is, soooo the late at night it is the more the image shows up.
+The way this works is the later it is at night the higher the images opacity is, soooo the later at night it is the more the image shows up.

 ## Credits